Mark Walker (North Carolina politician)

+On April 10, 2025, President Donald Trump announced his intention to nominate Walker to be the U.S. Ambassador at Large for International Religious Freedom, a position within the State Department.
+However, the Senate failed to act on Walker's nomination before adjourning for the year and his nomination expired.
+On January 8, 2026, Walker announced that he was withdrawing from consideration to serve as Ambassador at Large and instead he was appointed to serve as the Principal Advisor on Global Religious Freedom to the State Department.
+Walker left this newly created position on April 21, 2026.
+Walker has filed paperwork to challenge U.S. Senator Ted Budd in the 2028 U.S. Senate election in North Carolina.

 Early life and education

 Walker was born on May 20, 1969, in Dothan, Alabama.
 He eventually attended Trinity Baptist College in Jacksonville, Florida for a time before moving with his family to Houston.
 From there, Walker moved to the Piedmont Triad.
 He worked in business and finance for several years.
 Walker eventually returned to college to pursue the ministry and attend Piedmont Baptist College in Winston-Salem, North Carolina now Carolina University, graduating with a B.A. in Biblical studies.

 Early career

 In 2006, he became pastor of Northside Baptist Church in Charlotte, North Carolina (Southern Baptist Convention).
 In 2008, he became pastor at Lawndale Baptist Church in Greensboro, North Carolina.
 The church has a membership of several thousand congregants.